DaniloMarinho/TreeSearchAlgorithms/README.md

-We analyze the work from Hren and Munos on the paper "Optimistic planning of deterministic systems.
+We implement tree search algorithms, namely uniform tree search and optimistc planning, based on the work from Hren and Munos on the paper "Optimistic planning of deterministic systems.
 European Work-shop on Reinforcement Learning, 2008, France."